Opinion | Top-10 “DIY Hearing Aids” and PSAPs

 Best Feature: Popularity of the aid and manual controls.

 Description: MDHearing Aid promotes its products as “medical grade” hearing aids (simply meaning it completed the FDA 510k process required to promote the product as a “hearing aid”) for mild to moderately severe hearing losses with dedicated support from hearing aid specialists.
 It features 4 listening settings (universal, quiet, social, and noisy), a feedback canceller, and decent digital sound quality.
 The AIR doesn’t appear to offer directional microphone technology, but does advertise what I think is steady-state noise reduction (lowering the annoyance of some noises like a refrigerator, AC unit, etc).
 MDHearingAid also markets its rechargeable VOLT+ ($600) with directional microphones for better hearing-in-noise capabilities and the CORE ($1000) which offers personalized sound shaping via an app.
 At the end of the day, the AIR is a basic low-cost, non-customized, DIY hearing aid (ie, probably future OTC hearing aid) with manual controls.

-My opinion: MDHearingAid is included here because it is one of the most popular and prolific DIY hearing aids marketed, it has a low cost, and some acoustical data suggest it provides good amplification.
+My opinion: MDHearingAid is an admittedly controversial inclusion to this list, and it’s here because it is one of the most popular and prolific DIY hearing aids marketed, it has a low cost, and some acoustical data suggest it provides good amplification.
 However, you should be aware that audiologist/vlogger Dr Cliff (Olson) included MDHearingAid on his list of worst online hearing aids in 2019 because of their return policy, customer service, and possible performance issues.
-It should be pointed out, however, the company underwent a significant management change in late 2020.
+It should be pointed out, however, the company underwent a significant management change in late-2020.

 And some “special-case” amplification technology…

 Here are a couple other PSAPs and “starter hearing solutions” you should also be aware of: